Serves: 2 | Prep Time: 5 min | Cook Time: 15 min | Total: 20 min

 Add red pepper flakes and sauté for 30 seconds to bloom the spice and infuse the heat into the oil

 Add sliced/minced garlic and cook gently for 2 minutes until golden and fragrant.
+You can also start the garlic in cold oil if you want to get more garlic flavour in the dish.

 Do not let it burn — bitter garlic will totally ruin the dish.